surfstream/pyjudge/README.md

 Setting Up PyJudge:

-1. When cloning PyJudge, clone it so that is has the same parent directory as Tango.
+1. When cloning PyJudge, clone it so that is has the same parent directory as the cloned Tango.
 3. Install required packages found in repo:   ```pip3 install -r requirements.txt```
 4. Instantiate User DB: ```python3 dummy.py```